 Applicants also must submit official academic transcripts, three letters of reference, and an essay.
 In the essay, PhD applicants must describe their professional interests as well as short-term and long-term career goals, identify a potential mentor from among the faculty participating in the PhD in Rehabilitation Sciences program, and explain the reason for the selection of that mentor.
 Admission into the program considers the compatibility of the applicant’s interests and goals with the interests and research activities of the faculty who would be the applicant’s mentor.
 Information concerning faculty research interests and current projects is available on the PhD in Rehabilitation Sciences website.

 International students whose first language is not English are required to submit scores for the Test of English as a Foreign Language (TOEFL).
 If the student’s prior degree was not from a college or university in the United States, academic transcripts from foreign colleges or universities should be verified by institutions with appropriate credentials (e.g., World Education Services (WES), including class by class grade equivalents).
-Plan for extra time to complete this process in time for the application due date.
+Plan for extra time (several months) to complete this process in time for the application due date.
 Additional information for international applicants is available on the website for the Boston University International Students & Scholars Office.

 The PhD program is designed for students to begin study in the Fall Semester.
 Applicants who wish to begin their program of study in January will be considered on an individual basis.

 Applications and all supporting documents must be submitted by January 15.
 Applicants must apply online using the BU Online Application for Graduate Admissions.